BLUE HORIZON, BOOK 3

 “Resetting ship’s clocks to Iverson standard time,” Taro announced over the intercom.
 “Local time is oh-eight thirty-seven.”

 The red fox received a signal in her headset and nodded to herself at the information scrolling across her station screen.
 “This is the SS Blue Horizon,” she stated into her microphone, “Planetary Alignment registry number PA1138.
-We’re coming in on standard approach vector for landing at the Aglet Spaceport in Iverson.”
+We’re coming in on standard approach vector for landing at the Aglet Spaceport in Iverson.
+We’re a freighter with a delivery.”
 She listened a second and then answered, “Book Depot.”
 She received the transmitted coordinates on her screen and as she listened, her fingers glided across her panel to transfer the data to Renny’s terminal.
 The cheetah set about programming the information into the main computer as Taro finalized their approach from the Alexandrius Defense Authority.

 “ADA has given us the okay for deorbit, Captain,” she said over her shoulder.